SEO for Dynamic Websites

 So what is a dynamic website?
 In simple words, it’s a website that shows a user new and different type of content every time they view it.
 This content changes depending on various factors like viewer age, demographic, location, language, and time.

 The major difference between static and dynamic websites is that a static page requires a manual update before the content changes, whereas dynamic websites brew fresh content each time someone views the site.
 The process of creating a dynamic page is completed through a combination of client-side and server-side scripting.

 Dynamic websites are websites whose pages are generated on the fly.
 Unlike static pages (primarily .htm/.html pages), dynamic pages are generated when a user triggers an action through that particular page.

 Reasons your site may not be included: Your pages are dynamically generated.
-We are able to index dynamically generated pages.
-However, because our web crawler can easily overwhelm and crash sites serving dynamic content, we limit the amount of dynamic pages we index.
+We can index dynamically generated pages.
+However, because our web crawler can easily overwhelm and crash sites serving dynamic content, we limit the number of dynamic pages we index.

 What are the problems that search engines face in indexing dynamic URLs?

 - Search engines often consider a dynamic URL an infinite set of links.

 - Since dynamic URLs find maximum application in online shopping carts, incorporating a session ID to a particular page in the site is possible.
 As session IDs of that particular page change, the search engine spider needs to index an infinite number of copies of the same page, which is a Herculean task for them.

 - Indexing the same dynamic page might overload the search engines’ servers and therefore prevent the search engines from showing the most relevant information in the fastest possible time.

 What are the options to make a search engine index your dynamic URLs?